Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Months that fall outside that normal range of commercial intent clicks, while maintaining keyword rankings will likely show progression,” Baker comments further.
 “The opposite is true as well.
 This also helps me forecast inbound lead generation.”

-You can also see how well your keywords are ranking to forecast performance.
+You can also see how well your keywords are ranking to forecast performance using an SEO dashboard software.

 This tip comes from Mudassir Ahmed of Blogging Explained who typically looks at only one metric for SEO forecasting: existing keywords with their rankings.